Tsailgan/ComicStory/README.md

 # ComicStory
-This is our comic story
+This is our comic story.
+Designer: Ziyan Liu, Yu Chen.
+Coder: Ligan Cai.

+Click https://tsailgan.github.io/ComicStory/ to read our comic story!